nodeshift/opossum/README.md

 * `open` - emitted when the breaker state changes to `open`
 * `close` - emitted when the breaker state changes to `closed`
 * `halfOpen` - emitted when the breaker state changes to `halfOpen`
+* `fallback` - emitted when the breaker has a fallback function and executes it